delphictruth/whenedenwaslost-01/src/site/notes/Library/Chain Worlds Theorem.md

 - Also known as *Vergence Scatter*
 # Chain Worlds Theorem

 The Chain Worlds Theorem is a theory written and illustrated by the Jedi that theorized the existence of the [[Force Abilities & Phenomena/World Between Worlds\|World Between Worlds]].
-Presently, the theorem exists as a copy on a scroll kept with the [[Library/Ancient Jedi texts\|ancient Jedi texts]], but the original source is unknown.
+Presently, the theorem exists as a copy on a scroll kept with the [[Library/Ancient Jedi texts/Ancient Jedi texts\|ancient Jedi texts]], but the original source is unknown.